Travel Photography Tips

 You never know what kind of incredible photo opportunity might present itself while you’re traveling.
 Maybe while out walking you happen to stumble upon a brilliant pink sunset, a rare animal, or some random street performance.

 While hiking in Greenland I kept my camera ready and within easy reach with a 70-200mm lens attached.
 This helped me capture great shots of reindeer, rabbits, an arctic fox, and musk oxen.
-If the camera had been packed away in my bag, I would’ve missed these wildlife opportunities.
+If it had been packed away in my camera backpack, I would’ve missed these opportunities.

 Keep your camera on you, charged up, and ready for action at all times.